afarentino/afarentino.github.io/index.md

 During the workshop, John and I challenged project leaders to embrace simple yet effective habits that reduce cognitive load and increase team effectiveness.

 ### Mindmaps
-Mindmapping products like [Mindmeister](https://mindmeister.com) provide another dimension for anyone to create, present, and share ideas.
+Mind mapping products like [Mindmeister](https://mindmeister.com) provide another dimension for anyone to create, present, and share ideas.

 I use mind mapping to help with book reviews, training materials, meeting agendas, and as a tool for discovery work.
 One of my favorite features of Mindmeister is its support for publishing maps as traditional slide shows.
 If you want to give the product a try, here is a [link](https://www.mindmeister.com/mind-map-pricing) to Mindmeister's pricing.
 All users can sign-up for FREE and create up to 3 maps.